So where does the "Moshe Katz Krav Maga" story begin?

 I made yearly visits back to the USA to train in and explore various different styles of martial arts.
 I trained with my old pals at the Oyama dojo, the name being changed to World Oyama Karate.

 I trained in Wing Chun kung fu with Sifu Chun Kwok Chow.
-I also did some brief but enjoyable training with other great instructors such as Benny The Jet, David James of Vee Arnis Jujitsu, Alex Sternberg, Sifu Maurice Llewellyn, (Wing Chun), Renzo, Royce and Rodrigo Gracie.
+I also did some brief but enjoyable training with other great instructors such as Benny The Jet Urquidez, David James of Vee Arnis Jujitsu, Alex Sternberg of Shotokan Karate, Sifu Maurice Llewellyn, (Wing Chun), Renzo, Royce and Rodrigo Gracie.
 They have all added to the depth and understanding of my Krav Maga.

-Once, when walking around New York City, I spotted some members of the Guardian Angels , a group I have always admired.
+When walking around New York City, I spotted some members of the Guardian Angels , a group I have always admired.
 We got to talking about martial arts, before I knew it I was training with them at their center.
-I was even awarded my own Guardian Angels nickname.
+I was even awarded my own Guardian Angels nickname, Papa Smurf.
 Years later I was awarded a special members pin by the Edmonton branch of the Guardian Angels.

 In 2002 I fulfilled a dream by finally attending Karate College training camp.
 I did so for four summers and hope to return again.
-There I trained with some of the greatest instructors around today.
+There I trained with some of the greatest instructors of our times.
 I wrote about them in my "Martial Arts Leaders" page.
-One instructor who I have continued to train with is Professor Arthur Cohen .
+One instructor who I have continued to train with is Professor Arthur Cohen. (until his unfortunate passing).

 Professor Cohen has taken me to a new level beyond technique.
 Besides his outstanding applications of techniques for street situations, he has opened my mind to psychological aspects of self defense, environmental factors and the sociology of crime.
 He certified me as a Control Points instructor.